Published 2014-01-12.

 scala> val thing1: Either[NonLivingThing, LivingThing] = Right(LivingThing("Leatherback Turtle", "Dermochelys coriacea")) thing1: Either[NonLivingThing,LivingThing] = Right(LivingThing(Leatherback Turtle,Dermochelys coriacea))

-Notice that I wrapped the LivingThing
+Notice that I wrapped the LivingThing instance within a Right instance.

-The Scala compiler is not smart enough to figure out that a LivingThing
+The Scala compiler is not smart enough to figure out that a LivingThing belongs on the Right.

 scala> val thing1: Either[NonLivingThing, LivingThing] = LivingThing("Leatherback Turtle", "Dermochelys coriacea") scala> <console>:15: error: type mismatch; found : LivingThing required: Either[NonLivingThing,LivingThing] val thing1: Either[NonLivingThing, LivingThing] = LivingThing("Leatherback Turtle", "Dermochelys coriacea")

-Also notice that I declared the full type of thing1
+Also notice that I declared the full type of thing1.

-If I did not do that, the Left
+If I did not do that, the Left would have type Nothing.

 scala> val thing3 = Right(LivingThing("Leatherback Turtle", "Dermochelys coriacea")) scala> thing1: scala.util.Right[Nothing,LivingThing] = Right(LivingThing(Leatherback Turtle,Dermochelys coriacea))

-Similarly, here is how to create an instance using Left
+Similarly, here is how to create an instance using Left:

 scala> val thing2: Either[NonLivingThing, LivingThing] = Left(NonLivingThing("Opal", "Hydrated silica")) scala> thing2: Either[NonLivingThing,LivingThing] = Left(NonLivingThing(Opal,Hydrated silica))